PerfectsEngineering/website/README.md

 # Perfects.Engineering Website Code

-This is still work in progress, but
+Website is hosted at [https://perfects.engineering](https://perfects.engineering).
-See designs for the website here: https://github.com/PerfectEngineering/designs/website
+You can also see designs for the website here: https://github.com/PerfectEngineering/designs/website

 ## Setup